-The Board of Directors has determined that there are no material relationships between the Company and each of Mr. Fishman, Mr. Eisner, Ms. English, Mr. Krusen, Mr. Purse, and Mr. Putnam.
-Accordingly, Mr. Fishman, Mr. Eisner, Ms. English, Mr. Krusen, Mr. Purse, and Mr. Putnam qualify as, and are determined to be, independent in accordance with the Nasdaq Rules and the Sarbanes-Oxley Act of 2002.
+The Board of Directors has determined that there are no material relationships between the Company and each of Mr. Brokaw, Mr. Fishman, Mr. Slack, Mr. Eisner (who is not standing for re-election), Ms. English, Mr. Krusen, Mr. Purse, and Mr. Putnam.
+Accordingly, Mr. Brokaw, Mr. Fishman, Mr. Slack, Mr. Eisner (who is not standing for re-election), Ms. English, Mr. Krusen, Mr. Purse, and Mr. Putnam qualify as, and are determined to be, independent as of January 1, 2023 in accordance with the Nasdaq Rules and the Sarbanes-Oxley Act of 2002.

 It is the policy of the Board of Directors to have separate meetings for independent Directors (each an "Independent Director" and collectively the "Independent Directors") at least twice a year and at other times as requested by an Independent Director.
 Each meeting shall be led by a chairman chosen pro tem by the Independent Directors.
-The Company met this requirement during the fiscal year ended September 30, 2021.
+The Company met this requirement during the fiscal year ended September 30, 2022.